Basque Waist Wedding Dresses

 If you’ve been bridal gown shopping, you know the Basque waist is having a moment.
 Well, more than a moment, because this silhouette offers for some the equivalent of a wedding gown unicorn: flattering, dramatic, and represents everything we love about classic wedding dress design.

-- The signature look: Fitted bodice tapering to a dramatic point below the natural waist
+• Defining feature: Fitted bodice tapering to a point below the natural waist.

 A Basque waist is defined by a bodice that’s fitted through the ribcage and tapers to a point below the natural waist.
-This timeless wedding dress silhouette emphasizes an hourglass figure, especially when paired with a voluminous skirt.
+This gorgeous wedding dress design element creates an hourglass shape, especially when paired with a ball gown skirt.
 But it can work its shapely magic on contoured styles, too!

-While both feature waistlines below the natural waist, they create very different silhouettes:
+While both feature waistlines that dip below the natural waist, there are differences:

 Despite its name, this design has nothing to do with the Basque people of northern Spain and southwestern France, nor does it have anything to do (sadly) with a delicious type of cheesecake.
 Instead, the term refers to a mid-nineteenth-century dress that was fashionable among Victorian women.